sgmurphy/wordpress-plugins/automatic-translator-addon-for-loco-translate/readme.txt

 ### 🤖 No Translate API Required! + Unlimited Translations!

 * Yes, it's true, there is no requirement to use any translate API key to use this addon for automatic translations, just install it and translate unlimited characters with one click.
-* Free version of this addon supports **[Yandex Page Translate Widget](https://translate.yandex.com/developers/website-widget)**.
+* Free version of this addon supports **[Yandex Page Translate Widget]**.
 By using this translate widget you can unlimitedly translate any plugin or theme translatable plain text strings.
-* Pro version provides support for the Google Translate widget and DeepL Doc Translator.
+* Pro version provides support for the Google Translate widget, DeepL Doc Translator and ChatGPT.
 You can also use them without any API key unlimited times.
 DeepL Translate provides a limited number of free doc translations daily.
 It is better than Google, Yandex, or any other machine translation service provider - **[read a review by TechCrunch](https://techcrunch.com/2017/08/29/deepl-schools-other-online-translators-with-clever-machine-learning/)**

 ### ⚡ Loco Addon Features